guettli/git-tips/README.md

 ## Restore interactively

 Imagine you are working on a feature branch.
 But you want to restore some changes to the original version of the main branch.
-For convenience you want that to be interactive, because some changes of the file should be kept.
-Use `-p`
+You want to do that interactively because some changes in the file should stay.
+Use `-p`:

 ```console
 git restore -s main -p path/to/file